Code-Institute-Submissions/CI-MS2-Taste-Of-SaoPaulo/README.md

 ### UX

-This is a website addressed to business people of all ages, genders, nationalities and industries who are willing to explore Sao Paulo from beyond the glass-walled buildings.
+This is a website addressed to business people of all ages, genders, nationalities and industries who are willing to explore São Paulo from beyond the glass-walled buildings.
 The main functionality of this website is to offer options of what to do in the free time according to users preferences and time spent in the city.
 Vivid images, curated content and maps are essential for this project.

 ---